-Module designation Outdoor Recreation and Ecotourism (KSH251) Module designation Outdoor Recreation and Ecotourism (KSH251) 4.
-Leisure time Students are expected to be able to explain and measure leisure time owned by particular communities and its relation to tourism development through this topic.
+Module designation Outdoor Recreation and Ecotourism (KSH251) Leisure time Students are expected to be able to explain and measure leisure time owned by particular communities and its relation to tourism development through this topic.
 Assessment indicator for this topic is the completeness and correctness of explanation as well as skill and correctness of analysis which accounts for for 20% of the final score of this course.
-5. Resources inventory of outdoor recreation and ecotourism Students are expected to be able to explain the resources that can be utilized as tourist object and attraction as well as steps to utilize them through this topic.
+Resources inventory of outdoor recreation and ecotourism Students are expected to be able to explain the resources that can be utilized as tourist object and attraction as well as steps to utilize them through this topic.
 Assessment indicator for this topic is the completeness and correctness of explanation which accounts for for 5% of the final score of this course.
-6. Introduction to the variety of outdoor recreation and ecotourism Students are expected to be able to explain the variety of activities in outdoor recreation and ecotourism and their definition through this topic.
+Introduction to the variety of outdoor recreation and ecotourism Students are expected to be able to explain the variety of activities in outdoor recreation and ecotourism and their definition through this topic.
+Assessment indicator for this topic is the completeness of explanation which accounts for for 5% of the final score of this course.
+Introduction to the variety of outdoor recreation and ecotourism Students are expected to be able to explain the variety of activities in outdoor recreation and ecotourism and their definition through this topic.
 Assessment indicator for this topic is the completeness and correctness of explanation which accounts for for 5% of the final score of this course.
-7. Example of activities in outdoor recreation and ecotourism Students are expected to be able to explain the activities in outdoor recreation and ecotourism with animals as the main tourist object through this topic.
+Example of activities in outdoor recreation and ecotourism Students are expected to be able to explain the activities in outdoor recreation and ecotourism with animals as the main tourist object through this topic.
 Assessment indicator for this topic is the completeness and correctness of explanation which accounts for for 5% of the final score of this course.
-8. Services to the visitors of natural tourism area Students are expected to be able to explain the aspects of services to the visitors of natural tourism area Students are expected to be able to explain the indicator for for 5% of the final score of variety of outdoor recreation and ecotourism through this topic.
+Example of activities in outdoor recreation and ecotourism Students are expected to be able to explain the astivities in outdoor recreation a score of this course.
+9. Management of the variety of outdoor recreation and ecotourism Students are expected to be able to explain the management of the variety of outdoor recreation and ecotourism through this topic.
 Assessment indicator for this topic is the completeness and correctness of explanation which accounts for for 5% of the final score of this course.
 10. Protected Area as location of outdoor recreation and ecotourism Students are expected to be able to explain how Protected Areas can be managed as location of outdoor recreation and ecotourism through this topic.
-Assessment indicator for this topic isthe completeness and correctness of explanation which accounts for for 5% of the final score of this course.
+Assessment indicator for this topic is the completeness and correctness of explanation which accounts for for 5% of the final score of this course.
 11. Example of outdoor recreation and ecotourism management Students are expected to be able to explain the example of outdoor recreation and ecotourism management through this topic.
-Assessment indicator for this topic is the completeness and correctness of explanation as well as skill and correctness of analysis which accounts for for 20% of the final score of this course.
-12. Market demand toward outdoor recreation and ecotourism
+Assessment indicator for this topic is the completeness and correctness of explanation as well as skill and correctness of analysis which accounts for for 20% of the final score of this